kedaredev/kedaredev/README.md

 # Hey there!
 I'm Shubham Kedare 👋

 I'm a **Full Stack Developer** who loves turning ideas into awesome, functional web apps.
-With **3+ years** of experience under my belt, I’ve been diving deep into both frontend and backend magic, building everything from sleek user interfaces to powerful, scalable systems.
+I’ve been diving deep into both frontend and backend magic, building everything from sleek user interfaces to powerful, scalable systems.
 If you’re into cool tech and want to build something awesome, you’re in the right place.

 ## ⚡ What I’m Good At: